Singhzing-kid1/Chatbot_GUI2/README.md

 > To Change The Favicon, Have A Square Image And Turn It Into A .ico Format Using An Online Converter Like 'https://favicon.io'
-> To Change The Theme Go To: 'https://ttkthemes.readthedocs.io/en/docs/themes.html' And Change The Theme Name On Line: 56.
+> To Change The Theme Go To: 'https://ttkthemes.readthedocs.io/en/docs/themes.html' And Change The Theme Name On Line: 56 of cb.py.
 > To Change Responses, Go To The File In The Path: \context_lib.
 You Can Add More For A Better Experiance.